 - You did not get good feedback from your group, probably because they don’t know you that well.
 Consider running through this exercise with people who know you better and will give you stronger feedback.

 - It is possible you did not listen very well and may not be open to the feedback you received during this activity.
-Really listening and really hearing what people are saying takes practice.
-Find someone that is able to tell you like it is.
+Really listening and hearing what people are saying takes practice.
+Find someone that can tell you like it is.
 This person will be able to help you.

 - You might be lying to yourself and believing your Super Power is something it is not.
-Sharing with someone that is able to give you good feedback will be the best way to figure out if you are being truthful to yourself or not.
+Sharing with someone that can give you good feedback will be the best way to figure out if you are being truthful to yourself or not.

 We found our Super Powers, now what?